suraj-mahato360/PocketFund/README.md

 # PocketFund
 ##### PocketFund is a DAPP(Decentralized Application) making use of the verbwire API to provide an open platform for innovative projects and startups aimed at providing social good.
 Our platform enables small teams/startups to raise necessary funds via crowdfunding through ledger transactions.
 Pocketfund is completely secure and provides decentralized finance.
 It employs Solidity for generating a smart contract and ThirdWeb for launching and managing a Web3 project.
+Pitching an organisation through the online platform can be a valuable form for marketing and also get the feedback of the organisation.
+Our platform supports raising finances for social causes with no upfront fees and middlemen.

 ## Tech Stack Used